crossplane/crossplane/docs/stacks-guide-gcp.md

 cluster.
 Now, we will use a namespace specific to our application, and we'll populate it with resources that will help Crossplane know what configuration to use to satisfy our application's resource claims.
-You can use any namespace for your application's resources, but for this tutorial we'll create a new namespace.
+If you have been following along with the rest of the stacks guide, the namespace should already be created.
+But in case it isn't, this is what you would run to create it:

 ```
-kubectl create namespace mynamespace
+kubectl create namespace app-project1-dev
 ```

 Now that we have a namespace, we need to tell Crossplane which resource